Pythagoras: Prohibitions and regulations

 Pythagorean teachings were known as "symbols" (symbola) and members took a vow of silence that they would not reveal these symbols to non-members.
 Those who did not obey the laws of the community were expelled and the remaining members would erect tombstones for them as though they had died.
 A number of "oral sayings" (akoúsmata) attributed to Pythagoras have survived, dealing with how members of the Pythagorean community should perform sacrifices, how they should honor the gods, how they should "move from here", and how they should be buried.
 Many of these sayings emphasize the importance of ritual purity and avoiding defilement.
-For instance, a saying which Leonid Zhmud concludes can probably be genuinely traced back to Pythagoras himself forbids his followers from wearing woolen garments.
 Other extant oral sayings forbid Pythagoreans from breaking bread, poking fires with swords, or picking up crumbs and teach that a person should always put the right sandal on before the left.
 The exact meanings of these sayings, however, are frequently obscure.
 Iamblichus preserves Aristotle's descriptions of the original, ritualistic intentions behind a few of these sayings, but these apparently later fell out of fashion, because Porphyry provides markedly different ethical-philosophical interpretations of them:

 New initiates were allegedly not permitted to meet Pythagoras until after they had completed a five-year initiation period, during which they were required to remain silent.
 Sources indicate that Pythagoras himself was unusually progressive in his attitudes towards women and female members of Pythagoras's school appear to have played an active role in its operations.
 Iamblichus provides a list of 235 famous Pythagoreans, seventeen of whom are women.
 In later times, many prominent female philosophers contributed to the development of Neopythagoreanism.

 Pythagoreanism also entailed a number of dietary prohibitions.
 It is more or less agreed that Pythagoras issued a prohibition against the consumption of fava beans and the meat of non-sacrificial animals such as fish and poultry.
 Both of these assumptions, however, have been contradicted.
-Pythagorean dietary restrictions may have been motivated by belief in the doctrine of metempsychosis.
+Pythagorean dietary restrictions may have been motivated by belief in the doctrine of metempsychosis; alternatively, they may be based on the genetic prevalence of favism, a type of enzyme deficiency anemia, in the Mediterranean.
 Some ancient writers present Pythagoras as enforcing a strictly vegetarian diet.
 Eudoxus of Cnidus, a student of Archytas, writes, "Pythagoras was distinguished by such purity and so avoided killing and killers that he not only abstained from animal foods, but even kept his distance from cooks and hunters."
 Other authorities contradict this statement.
 According to Aristoxenus, Pythagoras allowed the use of all kinds of animal food except the flesh of oxen used for ploughing, and rams.
 According to Heraclides Ponticus, Pythagoras ate the meat from sacrifices and established a diet for athletes dependent on meat.